Traditional Passover Foods

 Passover foods are alien to most people who have not celebrated the holiday before.
 All families have different traditions, but there are some foods common to most Jewish households in the United States.
 We have lots of Passover recipes available on our website.

 - Horseradish is what most American Jews use for the ritual bitter herbs in the Passover seder.
-If you've never had it, be careful: it's related to mustard and wasabi, and is strong and pungent.
+If you've never had it, be careful: It's related to mustard and wasabi, and is strong and pungent.

 - Matzah ball soup, either chicken or vegetarian based, is a favorite holiday food.
 Matzah balls are dumplings made from matzah meal and eggs.
 You can buy a mix to make matzah balls.
 If you Google “matzah ball soup recipes” you’ll find literally hundreds, including videos.
 (And there’s a matzah ball app for your iPhone.)

 - Gefilte fish is a poached fish ball or patty made of chopped deboned freshwater fish, eggs and matzah meal.
 Many families eat it with horseradish to give it a kick.
 It was a food eaten by poor Jews in Eastern Europe and Russia.
 People who are new to it – including Jews of Sephardic or Mizrahi background – tend to either love it or hate it.

 - Sponge cake, macaroons, meringues and other eggy desserts are traditional for Passover.

 For recipes for many of these dishes (and more), see our Passover Recipes index.